7 Stages Model: What stage is your institution in now?

 - Intercultural organisation: You answered “yes” to 1, 2 and/or 3, 4, 6 and/or 7, 8 and 9.

-Now you have a clear idea about the situation of your organisation, and it is time to decide what should be change (or not) and how to do it.
-Let’s move on to the next step.
+Now you have a clear idea about the situation of your organisation, and it is time to decide what should be changed (or not) and how to do it.